Sean Reed, Founder and Executive Director

 Born in Malawi, Africa, Mr. Reed has traveled and worked widely, living in Africa, Asia and Europe.
 He holds a bachelor’s degree from Muhlenberg College in Allentown, Pennsylvania, and master’s degrees in social work and urban planning from University of Michigan, as well as certificates as a housing rehabilitation specialist and home energy rater.

-Cassandra Fletcher-Martin, Business Operations Director
+Cassandra Fletcher-Martin, Director of Business Operations

 Cassandra Fletcher-Martin provides financial management and operations oversight to Clean Energy Coalition’s busy, project-based work environment.
 Ms. Fletcher-Martin brings more than 15 years financial, operational, and corporate development experience driving growth and profit enhancing strategies to the organization.